papaux/vdi-heiafr/README.md

 ## Demo

-Terraform files for reproducing the demo part are available in the [demo](demo/) subfolder.
+Terraform files for reproducing the demo are available in the [demo](demo/) subfolder.

+Instructions are provided in the file [demo.md](/demo/demo.md).